 It took me about 30 minutes to tour it all, and then I was back in the car and off to the surprise hit of the journey so far:

 I’d never been to South Dakota before, and as I drove through I felt like it had been designed for me.
-There are casinos everywhere; they dot small towns like 7-11s.
+Casinos are everywhere; they dot small towns like 7-11s.
 Even the gas stations have casinos (okay, small rooms with slot machines).

 Historic markers line the highways.